Simon Laws QC

 R v M. defence of man with Aperger's syndrome for murder of acquaintance.

-R v C. defence of man aged 18 for murder of baby.
+R v C. defence of man aged 18 for murder of his baby son.

 R v J. Three month trial of a woman charged with arranging abduction and murder of her partner, a local councillor and druid.
-Evidence ranging from ground-breaking cell-site analysis to occult ritual.
+Evidence ranging from ground-breaking telephone evidence to occult ritual.

 R v J. Prosecution of murder in the course of robbery using forensic entomology to identify time of death.

-R v B&M. Prosecution of two defendants for brutal killing of elderly man in his home.
+R v B&M. Prosecution of two defendants for brutal killing of elderly man in his home in order to steal.

 R v P. Defence of man charged with murder after human remains found buried in garden in Torquay.

-R v J. Defence of teenager for killing a homeless man in a gang attack.
+R v H. Defence of teenager for killing a homeless man in a gang attack.

-R v M. Prosecution of murder case involving fatal use of Samurai sword.
+R v M. Prosecution of murder case involving attack with Samurai sword.

-R v C-N. Prosecution of murder case concerning killing of cleaner by burglar.
+R v C-N. Prosecution of murder case concerning killing of cleaner by burglar disturbed in course of break-in.

 R v K. Defence of a teenager for the murder of a close friend.

-R v J. Defence of teenager for murder at farmhouse involving cut-throat defence with step-father.
+R v J. Defence of teenager for murder of step-father’s partner at farmhouse involving cut-throat defence with step-father.

-R v L. Defence of a woman for murder of abusive partner.
+R v L. Defence of woman for murder of abusive partner.

 R v B. Prosecution of woman for murder of Royal Marine.